veeto

 Key Takeaways

-• Creates working groups focused on batteries, offshore wind, and building decarbonization technologies.
+• Creates working groups to accelerate growth in battery, offshore wind, and building decarbonization industries.

-• Requires state agencies to develop coordinated plans for expanding clean energy manufacturing and jobs.
+• Requires multiple state agencies to develop a coordinated plan for creating high-road clean energy jobs.

-• Establishes a new fund to support clean energy supply chain and industrial policy initiatives.
+• Establishes a new state fund to support clean energy supply chain and industrial policy initiatives.

 Get Involved